Suspect’s bail draws questions as investigations begin into Wisconsin parade tragedy

 John Kulich, whose wife, Jane, was among the five people killed by Brooks, reacted with anger to the revelation.
 Jane Kulich, 52, was a mother of three and grandmother of three.

-“I think my wife’s life and our children’s future are worth a lot more than $1,000,” Kulich told The Post.
+“I think my wife’s life and our children’s future are worth a lot more than $1,000,” Kulich told The Washington Post.

 Brooks’s criminal history apparently extends as far back as 1999, when he was convicted of battery, according to court documents.
 Since then, additional accusations of battery, drug abuse and resisting law enforcement officials have been added to his record.